 1 Corinthians 12:1, “Now about the gifts of the Spirit, brothers and sisters, I do not want you to be uninformed.”

-Who would you rather learn to fly a plane from, an experienced pilot or someone who has never even been in a plane?
-And better yet, who would you trust your life with if you had to take a flight in a plane, the pilot or the inexperienced person?
-Everyone would say the pilot because they have far greater knowledge and experience.
-But what if the inexperienced person had read a book about flying, would that change your choice?
-No, because having the information without the experience of actually flying a plane would still be insufficient, compared to the professionally trained and experienced pilot.
+Who would you rather learn to fly from- an experienced Air Force F-22 pilot or someone who has never flown a plane?
+And better yet, who would you trust your life with in a plane- the Air Force pilot or the inexperienced civilian?
+Most people would say the pilot because he has better information regarding flying.

-I urge you to follow Paul’s advice when it comes to spiritual gifts and not be uniformed or live in ignorance.
-Read the book of Acts and passages like 1 Corinthians 12-14 and ask yourself, “Do I want all that God has for me?”
-Then humbly accept and receive the baptism of the Holy Spirit and operate in the gifts, as experienced leaders train and equip you.
-I’d rather trust the Word of God than anyone who contradicts it.
-The spiritual gifts are for you and they’re for today!
+Therefore, I urge you to follow Paul’s advice when it comes to spiritual gifts and not be uniformed and ignorant.
+Humbly accept and receive the baptism of the Holy Spirit and operate in the gifts as experienced leaders train and equip you.
+I would rather trust Paul then any leader who contradicts him.

-- Whenever someone tries to dissuade you from your beliefs about spiritual gifts, remind them of the pilot example and say, “I’d rather fly high with the Holy Ghost, than stay on the ground with a failed argument!”
+- Whenever someone tries to dissuade you from your beliefs- remind them of the F-22 pilot example and say, “I’d rather fly high with the Holy Ghost, then stay on the ground with a failed argument!”